310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% bubble Eichi %}
 Fufu.
 “Stella Maris”, was it?
 It’s a perfectly fitting name here.

-It’s the given name of the Holy Mother, the goddess who protects people on voyage — the star that guides those navigating in pitch darkness with uncertainty.[^18]
+It’s the given name of Saint Mary, the goddess who protects people on voyage — the star that guides those navigating in pitch darkness with uncertainty.[^18]

 Guided by that star, the people of Hoshijima found their way to an unknown world.